flaflasun/vim-nightowl/README.md

 # Nightowl Color Scheme for Vim

 This color scheme uses a dark background.
-Linux and Mac, using a 256 colour enabled terminal.
+Linux and Mac, using a 256 color enabled terminal.

 ## Screenshots